CNES/cars/docs/source/user_guide/configuration.rst

     .. note::

         - *color*: This image can be composed of XS bands in which case a PAN+XS fusion will be performed.
-        - If the *mask* is a multi-classes one and no *mask_classes*  configuration file is indicated, all non-zeros values of the mask will be considered as unvalid data.
+        - If the *mask* is a multi-classes one and no *mask_classes*  configuration file is indicated, all non-zeros values of the mask will be considered as invalid data.
         - The value 255 is reserved for CARS internal use, thus no class can be represented by this value in the masks.